JuliusPinsker/RAGForge/README.md

 ## Additional Resources

 To learn more about configuring the embedding model and other advanced features, please visit the [PhiData documentation on Ollama Embedder](https://docs.phidata.com/embedder/ollama).

-## Contributing

-Contributions to the project are welcome.
-Please refer to the contributing guidelines in the repository for further details.